 For an edgy and relaxed take on the man bun, try making it messy.
 The messy man bun is ideal for gents who prefer a casual look but still want to appear stylish.
-The dishevelled hairstyle is also perfect for men with wavy or wild hair as it utilises its natural texture.
+The disheveled hairstyle is also perfect for men with wavy or wild hair as it utilizes its natural texture.
 To create the look, skip brushing and just use your hands to loosely rake your locks into a low ponytail.
 Then, secure it in a messy bun at the nape of your neck.

-6. Man Bun with Low Undercut
+6. Man Bun Fade

 Combining two on-trend hairstyles into one is an excellent way to appear fashion-forward and cool.
-Although not all partnerships will look good together, a man bun and undercut is a match made in heaven.
+Although not all partnerships will look good together, a man bun and fade is a match made in heaven.
 The combination of these two styles creates a unique and impressive appearance.
 To make the look even more eye-catching, you can opt for a low undercut that begins around the middle of your forehead.